16 Types of Fishes With Big Lips

 The Gourami is a popular freshwater labyrinth fish and can be quite aggressive when provoked.
 As of now, 133 species of gourami are known to humans and the exact number of the species is still unknown.
 The fish species is native to Asia and seen in the waters of India, Pakistan, Malaysia, Thailand, Indonesia, and the Philippines.
 Gourami species love to thrive in slow-moving rocky soil along with fresh and shallow water.
 The avarage lifespan of gourami is around 4 to 8 years in the wild.

-The fish species is popular for thier bright colors and unique appearance.
-Gourami species feed on both plant and animal matter, however, sometimes also feeds on invertebrates or small fishes.
+One of the animals with big lips is popular for thier bright colors and unique appearance.
+Gourami species feed on both plant and animal matter, however, sometimes also feed on invertebrates or small fishes.
 The fish used to live on its own and was capable of defending its territory.
 The species used to communicate using touch and other senses.

 Gourami